aryn-ai/sycamore/docs/source/key_concepts/concepts.md

 ## DocSet

 A DocSet, short for "documentation set," is a distributed collection of documents bundled together for processing.
-Sycamore provides transformations on DocSet like partition, embedding, explode to help customers handle unstructured data easily.
+Sycamore provides a variety of transformations on DocSets to help customers handle unstructured data easily.
+For example, the following code snippet shows several transforms chained together to process a collection of PDF documents.

 ```python
 context = sycamore.init()